ooker777/docs-1/docs/Github Publisher/Settings/Upload.md

 > For example, you can edit the folder `something` to `some/thing`.
 The file from `something` will go in `some/thing`.
 > Use it carefully!

+> [!info] Path removing
+> Normally, previous option will be converted.
+> If you need to create a part removing to « sync subfolder » you need to set the folder to remove in entry, and leave the replacement empty.

 ### Folder note